best-esims-ecuador

 Nomad also offers new users a free 1GB trial eSIM, which is a useful way to test the service before committing to a paid plan.
 Plans can be managed and topped up through the Nomad app, and credits earned on each purchase can be applied to future plans.

-Both providers are safe, traveler-friendly, and easy to use.
-Ubigi is the better all-round choice if you want a polished app experience and an eSIM you can reuse across 200+ destinations on future trips.
+Both providers are safe, traveller-friendly, and easy to use.
+Holafly is the better all-round choice if you want unlimited data, 24/7 multilingual support, and a no-stress plan that just works for the duration of your trip.
 Nomad is ideal if you want flexible data plans and strong value on mid-to-large packages, especially for longer Ecuador itineraries.
 For more options, see our Ecuador eSIM directory to compare additional providers.

 eSIM coverage across Ecuador's main destinations

 Ecuador's geography spans coast, Andes, Amazon, and the Galapagos Islands, which means coverage varies significantly depending on where your trip takes you.
-Both Ubigi and Nomad connect to Movistar, which gives them solid 4G coverage across the mainland cities and tourist routes.
+Both Holafly and Nomad deliver solid 4G coverage across the mainland cities and tourist routes.
 The Galapagos and deep Amazon are more challenging for all providers.

 Quito

 As Ecuador's capital and main international gateway, Quito has excellent network coverage across all major providers.
-Both Ubigi and Nomad will deliver fast, reliable speeds for navigation, ride-hailing apps, calls over WhatsApp, and remote work from cafés or coworking spaces in La Mariscal, La Floresta, and the historic center.
+Both Holafly and Nomad will deliver fast, reliable speeds for navigation, ride-hailing apps, calls over WhatsApp, and remote work from cafes or coworking spaces in La Mariscal, La Floresta, and the historic centre.
 You can install your eSIM before your flight and activate it the moment you land at Mariscal Sucre International Airport.

 Guayaquil

-As Ecuador's largest city and main business hub, Guayaquil has strong 4G coverage on Movistar across the Malecón, Las Peñas, and the main business districts.
-Both Ubigi and Nomad work reliably here for remote work, navigation, and general connectivity needs.
+As Ecuador's largest city and main business hub, Guayaquil has strong 4G coverage across the Malecón, Las Peñas, and the main business districts.
+Both Holafly and Nomad work reliably here for remote work, navigation, and general connectivity needs.

 Cuenca

-Cuenca is Ecuador's digital nomad hotspot and has excellent Movistar coverage across the colonial historic center, El Vergel, and the main coworking hubs.
+Cuenca is Ecuador's digital nomad hotspot and has excellent network coverage across the colonial historic centre, El Vergel, and the main coworking hubs.
 Both providers work well here, making Cuenca one of the easier Ecuadorian cities for remote work.
 Setup takes around five minutes via QR code on iPhone, Samsung, and Google Pixel devices.

 Baños

-Baños, Ecuador's adventure capital, has solid mobile coverage in the town itself on Movistar.
+Baños, Ecuador's adventure capital, has solid mobile coverage in the town itself.
 Signal can become patchy on waterfall hikes, cycling routes along the Ruta de las Cascadas, and deeper into the Pastaza canyon.
-Both Ubigi and Nomad will work fine for coordinating tours and navigation in town.
+Both Holafly and Nomad will work fine for coordinating tours and navigation in town.

 Otavalo and the northern Andes